-prerequisites: 35170 Introduction to Computing; 35212 Linear Algebra; 35231 Differential Equations
+prerequisite: 35170 Introduction to Computing corequisite: 35231 Differential Equations

 Introduction to numerical analysis, including the study of: solution methods for nonlinear equations, systems of linear equations (LU factorisation and iterative methods), interpolation, numerical differentiation and integration, orthogonal polynomials and approximation theory, the Euler and Runge-Kutta methods for initial value problems, and finite difference methods for boundary value problems.
 Further work on the use of spreadsheet modelling including coverage of command macros.